 - Double closings work for similar reasons, passing the property through your hands, so you’re selling it to the end owner

 The limitations against marketing the property mean that you’ll have to depend on your network of private contacts and known buyers to make deals.
-At the same time, most investors find those are exactly the people in the market for wholesale properties, and they often look to their professional networks first when seeking them.
+At the same time, most investors find those are exactly the people in the market for wholesale properties, and they often look to their professional networks first when looking for property investments.

-It’s not easy to make a profit exclusively through wholesaling properties, but it is possible.
-This niche is easiest to occupy when it is part of a diverse strategy, but it can also be a powerful area to focus your efforts with the right capital on hand.
+It’s not easy to make a profit exclusively wholesaling real estate, but it is possible.
+This niche is easiest to occupy when it is part of a diverse strategy, but it can also be a powerful area to focus your efforts if you have capital on hand.
 The key is understanding how to optimize each of the three wholesale deal types and when to use traditional methods and partner with licensed brokers.
 Alternatively, getting a real estate or broker license can help you simplify the process and increase profit margins by eliminating broker fees.

 Legally assigning a contract in California means you make a deal with the seller to contract the sale at a specific cost, then you find a buyer to accept assignment of the contract at the seller’s cost plus your fees.
 Buyers must get full disclosure of your fees under this structure.
-This form of wholesaling is most accessible when you know many investors working in the state who have the capital to buy properties that consistently fit their established criteria.
-If you have those contacts, you can make your money while feeding them the acquisitions they need with no capital risk of your own.
+This form of wholesaling is most accessible when you have a network of investors who have the capital to buy properties that fit their established criteria.
+If you are able to establish relationships with the right investors, you can profit from assignment fees without investing your capital.

-This is probably the most straightforward method for wholesaling from a legal perspective and the easiest to make profitable, but it requires keen judgment and a lot of working capital.
+This is probably the most straightforward method for wholesaling from a legal perspective and the easiest path to profitability, but it requires keen judgment and working capital.
 You buy the property from one party and sell it to another, holding it for a set period of time.
-As the property owner, you’re simply buying at one price and selling at another like you would with a flip.
-The difference is that you make no improvements; you line up the eventual buyer upfront and then essentially close to hold the property for them.
+As the property owner, you’re simply buying at one price and selling at another like you would when you flip a house.
+The difference is that you make no improvements–you line up the eventual buyer upfront and then essentially close to hold the property for them.
 They have the window in the buy and sell agreement to line up their funding and get ready for the second closing, and you have a property to sell if they default.
-This method works well if you have contacts who are enthusiastic about buying certain types of property but aren’t always liquid enough immediately.
+This method works well if you have contacts who are enthusiastic about buying certain types of property but don’t always have immediate liquidity.

-The double closing is what it sounds like.
+The double close is what it sounds like.
 You have a meeting with three parties instead of two.
-First, you close a purchase from the seller, providing the capital they need to get out of the property from a fast closing.
+First, you close a purchase from the seller, providing the capital they need to get out of the property with a fast closing.
 Then in the same meeting, you close to sell the property to your buyer.
-In California, this process takes two days because of state laws about title transfers.
+In California, this process takes two days because of state laws governing title transfers.
 With the right escrow arrangement, it is even possible to use the funds from your finalized sale of the property to cover the payment to the seller.
-However, that maneuver is complex enough you should consult an attorney to make sure it is executed correctly.
-This type of wholesaling works well when you have a lot of interested contacts looking to buy in an area where you’ve identified motivated sellers so you can funnel the deals through.
-Improving your lead generation methods with the right tools will go a long way toward helping you find those pockets of sellers, so get invested in learning how to make the most of them today.
+However, that manoeuvre is complex enough that you should consult an attorney to make sure it is executed correctly.
+This type of wholesaling works well when you have interested contacts looking to buy in an area where you’ve identified motivated sellers and can help facilitate deals.